Yandex Cloud

 • Min wal size All interfaces

-Amount of disk space (in bytes) taken up by the WAL the exceeding of which will cause deletion of old WAL files at checkpoints.
+WAL disk usage threshold (in bytes) triggering the deletion of old WAL files during checkpoints.

 The minimum value is 2.
-The maximum value depends on storage size and equals 5% of that value, but not more than 1073741824 (1 GB).
-By default, the maximum value is used.
+The maximum value equals 5% of the storage size, capped at 1073741824 (1 GB).
+By default, the system uses the maximum value.

 • Old snapshot threshold Management console API CLI Terraform

-Minimum time (in milliseconds) during which a status snapshot can be used for query without the risk of an error.
+Minimum time (in milliseconds) a snapshot can be safely used for query execution without risk of an error.

 • Online analyze enable Management console API

-Enables the online_analyze module that updates statistics after the INSERT, UPDATE, DELETE, or SELECT INTO operations in the target tables.
+Enables the online_analyze module, which updates statistics after the INSERT, UPDATE, DELETE, and SELECT INTO operations on the target tables.

 • Operator precedence warning All interfaces